 - Rain Dancing: If it rains, we all head indoors right?
 NO- kids LOVE to go out in the rain.
 Just put them in their swimsuits and let them splash around!

 - Stargazing: At nighttime, start teaching your kiddos about the constellations.
 Do a little background research so you will have some mystic, mythical tales to tell about the night sky.
 Great way to get them to sleep.
 Use a free app like SkyView FREE to help you find the right star patterns.

-Before your next outing, do some planning and preparation to help make your kids camping time ton of fun for the littles.
+Before your next trip into nature, do some planning and preparation to help make your kids camping time ton of fun for the littles.
+Use these tips to create your own toddler camping checklist to make sure nothing gets missed.
 Once you are there, just let your mind wander to find all of the fun that nature has to offer.